Iteranya/anita-cms/README.md

 ### **`home`**

 The chosen one.
-The page with this tag becomes your site’s landing page at `/`.
+The page with this tag becomes your site's landing page at `/`.

 ### **`blog`**